derhansen/sf_event_mgt/README.md

 ## Documentation

 The extension includes a detailed documentation in ReST format.
-You can view the extension manual on TYPO3 TER or use ext:sphinx to view the documentation directly in your TYPO3 CMS installation.
+You can view the extension manual on TYPO3 TER or use ext:sphinx to view the documentation directly in your TYPO3 installation.

 ## Feedback and updates